 7.2.7 For extreme emergency conditions, such as a bushfire or flood, the project operator should have appropriate controls, protocols and procedures in place, consistent with the emergency response requirements, to ensure the assets can be rapidly shut down.
 Power network operators should be aware that the wind or solar farm capacity may need to be shut down quickly in the event of an emergency event.

 7.2.8 Projects should also work closely with the relevant firefighting (and/or emergency services) agency to review and agree on protocols and procedures to be followed in the event of an emergency.

-7.2.9 The project should also use appropriate marking devices to ensure transparency of other aerial obstacles such as meteorological masts, radio towers and powerlines in consultation with the firefighting agency.
+7.2.9 The project should use appropriate marking devices to ensure transparency of other aerial obstacles, such as meteorological masts, radio towers and powerlines, in consultation with the firefighting agency.
 Material obstacles should require planning permits.
-If the obstacle is a risk to aviation safety, a referral should be made to CASA and the obstacle should be assessed as part of the overall aviation impact assessment, with the audited assessment being provided to the responsible planning authority.
+If the obstacle is a potential risk to aviation safety, the obstacle should be assessed as part of the overall aviation impact assessment, with the audited assessment being provided to the responsible planning authority.

-7.2.11 The industry peak body (CEC) should continue to provide leadership to the industry by developing and promoting best practice standards for complaint handling, along with community engagement and quality assurance of member companies.
-The CEC could also encourage or mandate (via a code of conduct) that its industry members voluntarily publish their project’s complaint handling procedure and contact details, and that members are properly trained and skilled in effective complaint handling.
+7.2.11 The industry peak bodies (CEC and ENA) should continue to provide leadership to the industry by developing and promoting best practice standards for complaint handling, along with community engagement and quality assurance of member companies.
+The CEC and ENA could also encourage or mandate (via a code of conduct) that its industry members voluntarily publish their project’s complaint handling procedure and contact details and that their staff are properly trained and skilled in effective complaint handling.